 The international Basel III Convention has since raised minimum capital reserve requirements to cater for bad debt.
 A fairly safe recommendation from ‘rock star economists’ – but not nearly sufficient.
 Following the crash of 2008 governments embarked on bailout and stimulus programs that were vaguely Keynesian but were poorly targeted and created an immense debt overhang that persists.
 The question now is who will bailout governments?
 This is a very real bubble and all bubbles burst.
 Cutting interest rates, deficit spending and quantitative easing – printing money – all result in an increase in money supply which cause price bubbles in economies.

 We should also distinguish between income and expenditure as individuals and profits accruing to corporations.
 Income as individuals translates to boats, cars and mansions – or perhaps just the next meal.
 Company profits are inevitably distributed in part of fully to owners as income.
 The majority of taxation should come from individuals in a progressive taxation system.
 Profits retained in corporations go to investment in plant and jobs that build economies.
-There is a case to be made for a universal corporate taxation rate – removing the incentive for corporations to channel profits through low corporate tax countries.
+There is a case to be made for no corporate taxation – removing the incentive for corporations to channel profits through low corporate tax countries.
 Something that is ridiculously easy for multi-nationals to do – just set up corporate headquarters in Ireland or Singapore – and so hard to counter.
-The third objection is that corporations are intrinsically amoral.
+An objection is that corporations are intrinsically amoral.
 They may indeed be run by sociopaths but that’s why there are laws and penalties.

 Economics is a networked system – a map would look something like this only vastly more complex and multi-layered.
 It is made up of individual players who can interact with each other, with corporations and with government.
 It is fueled by sweat and tears and is vulnerable to fear and greed.
 The key to managing fear and greed is to avoid bubbles and the inevitable bust.